edgararuiz/callthat/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`callthat` is meant for `plumber` API developers who are wrapping their APIs inside an R package.
+`callthat` is meant for `plumber` API developers who plan to distribute their APIs inside an R package.
 This package enables the testing of the API’s endpoints within the `testthat` framework.
 This allows the R Checks to also confirm that the endpoints still behave as expected.
 The ultimate goal of `callthat` is to ensure for the package’s automated testing confirms that the APIs still work even if the developer did not run the package’s test locally.

 ## Installation